-US President Donald J. Trump fired Federal Bureau of Investigation (FBI) director James Comey earlier this month, citing the unfair treatment of then-secretary of state Hillary Clinton during an investigation into her private emails.
+US President Donald J. Trump fired Federal Bureau of Investigation (FBI) director James Comey last week, citing the unfair treatment of then-secretary of state Hillary Clinton during an investigation into her private emails.

 However, the firing came just a month into the FBI investigation into Russian efforts to disrupt the presidential election, and possible ties between Trump associates and the Russian government.

 The scandal has added to calls for the need for an independent investigative counsel, separate from the state and free from punitive actions such as those taken against Comey.